feniljain/knowledge-base/web-dev/web-assembly/README.md

 - wazero: the zero dependency WebAssembly runtime for Go developers: https://github.com/tetratelabs/wazero
 - A really tiny WebAssembly compiler for demonstration and educational purposes.
 Written in Go and built as one of my quests to conquer the WebAssembly dungeon: https://github.com/thomscoder/luna
 - Async Streams in WebAssembly with WasmRS: https://medium.com/candle-corporation/async-streams-in-webassembly-with-wasmrs-c3604410c999
+- A succinct, expressive and efficient programming language for WebAssembly: https://github.com/ligangwang/m
+- A list of webassemby runtimes: https://github.com/appcypher/awesome-wasm-runtime